-The Master of Science in Refugee and Forced Migration Studies program is scheduled to admit its first class in the 2015-2016 academic year.
-For additional information about the program, contact Professor Shailja Sharma, at email@example.com or (773) 325-7838.
+The Master of Science in Refugee and Forced Migration Studies program has rolling admissions through April 1st, 2018 for the following academic year, September 2018-2019.
+For additional information about the program, contact Program Director Rajit Mazumder or Program Assistant Pietro Fauda.

 The Master of Science in Refugee and Forced Migration Studies admits students with the following prerequisites:

-- A bachelor's degree with evidence of strong intellectual skills.
+- A bachelor's degree with evidence of strong intellectual and writing skills.

-- Previous study and/or experience in refugee and forced migration is a plus.
+- Previous study and/or experience in refugee and forced migration, though not required.

-- A strong interest in pursuing a career related to human rights, refugee, migration, health, policy, academy, and forced migration.
+- Evidence of a strong interest in pursuing a career related to human rights, refugee, migration, health, policy, academy, and forced migration.

 1. Online application and $40 application fee.

 2. Official undergraduate transcript showing the completion of a bachelor's degree.

 3. Two letters of recommendation written by work supervisors and/or faculty members familiar with the applicant's academic and/or professional achievements.
 One letter should be from a person familiar with your academic work.